Chart Color Schemes

 Narara is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Narara, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings such as semi-detached homes, apartments, and others.
-In comparison, Sydney metropolitan area had 74.2% houses and 25.9% other dwellings.
+Narara's dwelling structure, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 74.2% houses and 25.9% other dwellings.
 Home ownership in Narara stood at 32.6%, with mortgaged dwellings at 47.4% and rented ones at 20.1%.
 The median monthly mortgage repayment was $1,993, lower than Sydney metro's average of $2,150.
-The median weekly rent in Narara was $420, slightly higher than Sydney metro's $400.
-Nationally, Narara's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Narara was $420, compared to Sydney metro's $400.
+Nationally, Narara's mortgage repayments were higher at $1,993 against the Australian average of $1,863, while rents were substantially higher at $420 compared to the national figure of $375.

 Frequently Asked Questions - Housing